-Keeping your home properly heated can help ward off colds - but also more serious complications like heart attacks, strokes or hypothermia.
+Keeping your home properly heated can help ward off colds and more serious complications like heart attacks or strokes.

 High fuel costs can make heating your home a challenge.
 But if you were born on or before 6 November 1953 or receive certain benefits, you can get extra money to help you stay warm in winter.